Xray-App/xray-code-snippets/use_cases/import_results_from_excel/README.md

 ## Sample CSV

-Please see `sample.csv` as an example of the layout of the CSV that should be generated with the test results.
+Please see [example.csv](example.csv) as an example of the layout of the CSV that should be generated with the test results.